rohilshah95/BotsUp/AcceptanceTesting.md

 | 3 | Provide a particular issue number to know more about it. | Issue number | Receive detailed information about a particular issue.
 | 4 | Send a farewell message to the bot. | "Bye" |  Receive an appropriate farewell as response from the bot.

-Post-condition: Code analysis is performed and a list of issues is shown to the user with the option to get more details about any particular issue.
+**Post-conditions**: Code analysis is performed and a list of issues is shown to the user with the option to get more details about any particular issue.

-#### Test Case 2
+### Test Case 2

-Title: Perform code analysis on provided GitHub link.
+**Title**: Perform code analysis on provided GitHub link.

-Description: This test case verifies if the bot performs static code analysis on the provided GitHub link and displays issues
+**Description**: This test case verifies if the bot performs static code analysis on the provided GitHub link and displays issues

-Pre-condition: User has access to slack, logs into Slack and accesses the chat bot window.
+**Pre-conditions**: User has access to Slack, logs into Slack and accesses the chat bot window.

 | Step  | Test Steps  | Test Data  | Expected Result
 | ------------- | ------------  |  ------------ | ----------